 4. Tear Osmolarity Test

 This test measures the salt concentration of your tears.
-High osmolarity means the tear film is imbalanced and often correlates with inflammation and chronic dry eye disease.
+High osmolarity indicates an imbalanced tear film and often correlates with inflammation and chronic dry eye disease.

 5. Ocular Surface Staining

-Using harmless dyes like fluorescein or lissamine green, the doctor can see dry spots, damage, or irritation on the eye surface.
+Using harmless dyes like fluorescein or lissamine green, the doctor can detect dry spots, damage, or irritation on the eye's surface.
 These patterns help determine the severity and type of dry eye.

 After reviewing your results, we will discuss your symptoms and build a customized plan based on your vision and lifestyle needs.
 Your care plan may include:

-We choose treatments based on what will best support your comfort and long term eye health.
-Our goal is to help you feel real improvement quickly while supporting long term eye comfort.
+We choose treatments based on what will best support your comfort and long-term eye health.
+Our goal is to improve your symptoms quickly while supporting long-term eye comfort.

 Proudly Serving Troy and Surrounding Communities

-ProCare Vision Center is proud to support patients throughout the Troy area including neighborhoods near the Troy Public Square, Museum of Troy History, and Hobart Arena.
-As a long standing part of the community, we understand the needs of our neighbors and provide comprehensive optometric care that reflects our commitment to our many patients in the area.
+ProCare Vision Center supports patients throughout the Troy area, including neighborhoods near Troy Public Square, the Museum of Troy History, and Hobart Arena.
+As a long-standing part of the community, we understand local needs and provide comprehensive optometric care.

-While there is no permanent cure, most patients find long term relief with consistent, personalized treatment.
+While there is no permanent cure, most patients find long-term relief with consistent treatment.

-Insurance coverage for dry eyes varies by plan.
+Insurance coverage for dry eye varies by plan.
 Our staff can review your benefits and help you understand your options.